WasmEdge/WasmEdge/doc/contribution.md

 ```
-# After pulling our ssvm docker image
+# After pulling our wasmedge docker image
 $ docker run -it --rm \
-    -v <path/to/your/ssvm/source/folder>:/root/ssvm \
+    -v <path/to/your/wasmedge/source/folder>:/root/wasmedge \
-    secondstate/ssvm:latest
+    secondstate/wasmedge:latest
-(docker)$ cd /root/ssvm
+(docker)$ cd /root/wasmedge
 (docker)$ mkdir -p build && cd build
 (docker)$ cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_TESTS=ON .. && make -j
 ```

 **Run tests**
 The following built-in tests are only available when the build flag BUILD_TESTS sets to ON.
-You can use these tests to verify the correctness of SSVM binaries.
+You can use these tests to verify the correctness of WasmEdge binaries.

 ```
-$ cd <path/to/ssvm/build_folder>
+$ cd <path/to/wasmedge/build_folder>
 $ ctest
 ```